milena-sosic/Email-Business-Personal/README.md

 1. Tokenize the text.
 Every document will be converted into a sequence of words identified by their token number.
    To do this, we will use Tokenizer from keras.preprocessing.text.
 Length of vocab for BERT models is set to 30522.

 2. Define input length for the embedding layer.
-Here we will calculate the length at various percentiles.
 Input length of 256 is default.

 3. Reshape target variable